Updated October 22, 2024

 Tron Lightcycle Run

 Also, keep in mind that outdoor attractions, such as Big Thunder Mountain Railroad, will close in the event of heavy rain.
-You might want to have an alternative time in mind to experience this attraction if the forecast calls for storms.
+You might want to have an alternative time in mind to experience these attractions if the forecast calls for storms.

 Get Your Free, No Obligation Quote Today!

-To experience Magic Kingdom in a day, you need to spend as little time as possible in line.
-This is where Genie+ can really come in handy.
+To experience Magic Kingdom in one day, you need to spend as little time as possible in line.
+This is where Lightning Lane Multi Pass and Single Pass can really come in handy.

-You can find a more information in our complete guide to Genie+, but this is the gist of it.
+You can find more information in our complete guide to Multi Pass, but this is the gist of it.
 By purchasing this service on a daily basis, you’re able to skip the regular queue on most attractions in favor of a short Lightning Lane queue.
-Guests can book one Lightning Lane reservation at a time, and make new reservations throughout the day.
+Guests can pre-book up to three Lightning Lane reservation 3-7 days prior to arrival, and make new reservations throughout the day as selections are used.

-In each park, there is also at least one ride that requires an Individual Lightning Lane (ILL) purchase.
+In each park, there is also at least one ride that requires a Lightning Lane single Pass purchase.
 By paying the specified fee for the day, you can prebook a time to enter the Lightning Lane and ride the ride.

-Seven Dwarfs Mine Train is an excellent example where ILL can really save you time.
-Wait times for this attraction regularly reach 60 to 90 minutes.
-That means you’ll spend an hour or more of your day in line just to ride.
+Seven Dwarfs Mine Train and Tron Lightcycle Run are two rides where Single Pass can really save you time.
+Wait times for these attractions regularly reach 60 to 90 minutes.
+That means you’ll spend an hour or more of your day in line just to ride one ride.
 If you intend to spend only one day at Magic Kingdom, you probably don’t have this kind of flexibility.

 Purchasing an Individual Lightning Lane entry reduces your wait to 5 or 10 minutes, making your day at Magic Kingdom more manageable.